famous-battles-and-conflicts

 Aftermath and Legacy of the Housecarls

 The housecarls as a distinct institution vanished with the Norman Conquest.
 The new Norman kings introduced their own mesne tenants and knights; no standing royal bodyguard of native Englishmen remained.
-Some housecarls who survived Hastings fled north or into the forests to resist.
-Others may have joined the Varangian Guard in Constantinople, where a contingent of Anglo-Saxons served after 1066.
-The Chronicle of the Varangians notes Englishmen among the imperial guard, still wielding their heavy axes.
+The Harrying of the North (1069–70) saw the systematic destruction of any remaining Anglo-Saxon resistance, including any housecarls who survived Hastings and fled north or into the forests to resist.
+Some housecarls may have joined the Varangian Guard in Constantinople, where a significant contingent of Anglo-Saxons served after 1066.
+Historical sources such as the Chronicle of the Varangians note Englishmen among the imperial guard, still wielding their heavy Danish axes as the Emperor’s elite protectors.

 HistoryNet explores why the housecarls ultimately failed at Hastings.